 The perks of buying a ticket though, aside from gaining entry to the visitors centre, is also the option to have an audio guide, or even better a guided tour.
 We chose to go with the audio guide though because we take ages photographing everything and tend to slow everyone else down.

 When you leave the visitors centre there is a downhill walk that takes you to the Causeway.
-It is really scenic and it is a lovely feeling having the wind in your hair as you gaze out at the incredible scenery.
+It is really scenic and it is a lovely feeling having the wind in your hair as you take it the scenic Causeway Coastal route.

 If you struggle with walking then there is a bus, which you do have to pay but it is only £1 each way.
 We decided to get the bus on the way back up to the visitors centre but chose to walk down on the way to the Causeway.